rahulgopinath/rahulgopinath.github.io/_posts/2021-09-10-multiiple-fault-grammars.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-## definition combinations
+### definition conjunction
-Now, we can define the combination of definitions as follows.
+Now, we can define the conjunction of definitions as follows.

 <!--
 ############